Flag families: Stars and Stripes

 The flag of the British East India Company that inspired subsequent stars and stripes designs.

 Flag of the United States (1776–1777).
 A similar design was used at the time for the flag of the East India Company.

 The stars and stripes flag family is composed of flags of alternating stripes with a field in the hoist (often the canton) charged with an emblem (often, but not always, a star or stars).

-Early versions of the flag of the United States were based on ensigns of the United Kingdom, with the Union Flag on the canton.
+Early versions of the flag of the United States were based on the flag of the United Kingdom, with the Union Flag on the canton.
 Instead of a solid-colored field, they had stripes inspired by the flag of the East India Company.
 In 1777, the Continental Congress of the United States resolved to replace the Union Flag with thirteen stars.

 The first nation to adopt a similar flag was the Hawaiian Kingdom, and many other nations wanting to express ideals of liberty and democracy followed suit.